-EMF 127-G (902) 457-6567 counselling@msvu.ca
+Library, lower level, room 141 (902) 457-6567 counselling@msvu.ca

-Our Counselling Services team provides free personal and academic counselling to any registered Mount student in a relaxed and confidential environment.
-Visit Oscar, the Mount's therapy dog, every Thursday from 2-3 in the Library.
+Our Counselling Services team provides free personal counselling to any registered Mount student in a relaxed and confidential environment.
+We have a number of services available so that the needs of each student are addressed by highly skilled and professional staff.

-Financial Aid

-Evaristus 207-E (902) 457-6351 financial.aid@msvu.ca
+Financial Aid Evaristus 207-K (902) 457-6351 financial.aid@msvu.ca